Soumyo-Pandey/Soumyo-Pandey/README.md

 - 💬 Ask me about I'm Currently a 2nd Year Computer Science Student of B.P Poddar Institute Of Management And Technology, Kolkata.
 I'm currently learning Machine Learning and Deep Learning Along with some other Programming Language.
 - 😄 Pronouns: Pandey

+- 👯 Interested on : Machine Learning and New Programming Language